blahaj-zone/hajkey/docs/docker-compose-install.md

 ## Installation and first start

 Choose a method, whether you chose to build the image yourself or not.
-Note: Ctrl-C will shut down Iceshrimp gracefully.
+Note: Ctrl-C will shut down Hajkey gracefully.

 ### Pulling the image